stackrev/articles/nlp_intro/readme.md

 nlp = spacy.load("en_core_web_sm")
 ```

-With the pipeline ready and available, we can provide some hints in the form of label patterns to add more classifications the NER ouput.
+In addition, we can provide some hints in the form of label patterns, to add more classifications to the NER pipeline output:

-Once we know what to label (in addition to the default categories Spacy offers), we can execute the pipeline on the text and analyze it.
-Below you can see how Spacy outline entities within the text.

 ```python
 pattern=["space battle", "evil agenda", "genocide", "#EvilMonarchs", "facist", "Red Matter", "Borg Cubes",  \